rematch/rematch/docs/recipes/combineReducers.md

 };

 ```

-Our reducer is doing too much here.
+We see that our reducers start to be big and pretty unreadable.
-We can separate our reducer easily by creating some update function.
+Hopefully, we can separate our update function.

-Start decoupling the reducers with reusable functions:
+We can start to isolate our pure reusable functions

 ```javascript
 function filterObjectByKey(obj, f) {